isaac-ndungu/photo_gallery_app/README.md

-# The Vault - Premium Photo Gallery Web Application
+# The Vault - Photo Gallery Web Application

-A premium, state-of-the-art Photo Gallery web application built using Django, PostgreSQL, and styled from scratch using pure Tailwind CSS.
+A Photo Gallery web application built using Django, PostgreSQL, and styled using Tailwind CSS.
 "The Vault" offers a fast, visually rich, and highly interactive user experience across all devices.

-## Live Site Link
-* **Live Demo URL:** [https://photo-gallery-app-isaac.onrender.com](https://photo-gallery-app-isaac.onrender.com) (Placeholder - update with your actual Render URL)

 ---